2nd woman accuses Virginia official of sexual assault

 #ReadLocal

-Fairfax swiftly issued a statement saying he would not resign from office.
-He vowed to clear his name against what he described as a "vicious and coordinated smear campaign" being orchestrated against him.
+Fairfax shot back at his accusers quickly: he said in a statement that he would not resign from office, and vowed to clear his name against what he described as a "vicious and coordinated smear campaign" being orchestrated against him.

 "I deny this latest unsubstantiated allegation," the embattled Democrat said.
 "It is demonstrably false.
 I have never forced myself on anyone ever.
 I demand a full investigation into these unsubstantiated and false allegations.
 Such an investigation will confirm my account because I am telling the truth."

 Duke spokesman Michael Schoenfeld said the university's police department has no criminal reports naming or involving Fairfax.
-Any accusation that may have been made through the student disciplinary process would be protected by student privacy laws, and Schoenfeld said the university could not comment or release any further information.
+Any accusation made through the student disciplinary process would be protected by student privacy laws, and Schoenfeld said the university couldn't comment or release further information.

-Police officials in Durham, North Carolina, where Duke is, said they were searching records for any reports involving Watson or Fairfax.
+Police officials in Durham, North Carolina, where Duke is, said they had no records of an accusation against Fairfax in 2000.

+This is not the first time Watson has accused someone of assault.
+Following inquiries from AP and other media, Watson's lawyer confirmed that while in college she accused another man, a basketball player at Duke, of raping her when she was a sophomore.
+Smith said Watson reported it to a top-level university administrator but received no help and was discouraged from taking the claim any further.
+The lawyer said Watson also told friends — including Fairfax — about the earlier incident.

+Duke officials told AP on Friday they had no immediate knowledge of the accusation against the basketball player but were researching the matter.

-The new accusation comes after two days after Vanessa Tyson, a 42-year-old political science professor, publicly accused Fairfax of sexually assaulting her in a Boston hotel room during the 2004 Democratic National Convention.
-Tyson says Fairfaix , then a law student working as an aide to Democratic vice-presidential nominee John Edwards, held her head down and forced her to perform oral sex.
+The latest accusation against Fairfax comes two days after Vanessa Tyson, a 42-year-old political science professor, said publicly that Fairfax sexually assaulted her in a Boston hotel room during the 2004 Democratic National Convention.
+Tyson says Fairfaix , then a law student working as an aide to Democratic vice-presidential nominee John Edwards, forced her to perform oral sex.

-The accusations against Fairfax rocked an administration that was already struggling amid calls for the resignation of Virginia Gov. Ralph Northam over a racist photo that appeared on his 1984 medical school yearbook page.
-Fairfax, who would be in line to become governor if Northam resigned, says his sexual encounter with Tyson was consensual and questioned why she waited so long to come forward.
+Watson also confided in a friend after seeing that Fairfax was running for office.
+Watson, who now lives in Maryland, did so after she received an email from a college friend in 2016 urging former Duke students to support the campaign of "our good friend Justin."

+Watson replied: "Justin raped me in college and I don't want to hear anything about him.
+Please, please remove me from any future emails about him please.
+Thank you!"

-Watson's lawyer said the circumstances of the alleged assault in 2000 were similar to what Tyson had described happening four years later, but declined through a spokesman to provide further details.
+Watson's lawyer said the circumstances of the alleged assault in 2000 were similar to what Tyson had described happening four years later, but declined to provide further details.

 "At this time, Ms. Watson is reluctantly coming forward out of a strong sense of civic duty and her belief that those seeking or serving in public office should be of the highest character," Smith said, according to the written statement.
 "She has no interest in becoming a media personality or reliving the trauma that has greatly affected her life.
 Similarly, she is not seeking any financial damages."